stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 In Idris 2's current state, most of this information is still entirely unnecessary for learning the language.
-That may not always be the case, however: there have been some discussions to change the quantity semiring that Idris 2 uses, or even to allow the programmer to choose which set of quantities to use.
+That may not always be the case, though: there have been some discussions to change the quantity semiring that Idris 2 uses, or even to allow the programmer to choose which set of quantities to use.
 Whether those discussions lead to anything or not, it can still useful to better understand how